Photo Credit: VISIT FLORIDA

 Servers promptly bring out breadsticks and butter to nibble while perusing the appetizers.
 Dinner is best kicked off with bowls of rich, creamy lobster corn chowder or (and sometimes, plus) briny, plump shrimp caught just offshore and served with tart old-fashioned cocktail sauce.
 Fried grouper fingers and oyster platters have their fans.
 And, calories are tossed into the deep blue sea when ordering the rich, creamy Hot Crabmeat Temp.

-Fish is the main attraction, grouper and snapper and pompano and soft-shell crabs and sometimes hogfish just pulled from the surrounding waters.
+Fish is the main attraction at the Temptation Restaurant, grouper and snapper and pompano and soft-shell crabs and sometimes hogfish just pulled from the surrounding waters.
 Co-owner Jeff Simmons says much fish comes directly from the sea, brought to the kitchen by local fishing captains with extra from the day’s catch, making it only hours old when delivered to the table.
 A wonder of the sea is that each fish tastes distinct from their watery neighbors.
 Grouper is lean, moist and mild with a firm texture.
 Snapper, too, is lean, moist and mild but has a sweetness to it.
 Hogfish is lean and has a delicate texture with very fine white meat; its unfortunate name comes from a head that looks unnervingly like a pig snout.
 The ubiquitous Florida fish, pompano, is richly flavored and firm with a very clean taste.

 Recently, Co-owner and Chef Kevin Stockdale put lionfish on the menu.
 Both venomous and invasive, lionfish turns out to be quite lovely when prepared properly.